Let's Talk About Those Jade Rollers You've Seen All Over Instagram

-These days, all you have to do is open Instagram to be inundated with whatever beauty trend people are loving at the moment.
+It used to be that you had to wait until the Daily Mail got a hot tip from an anonymous source that "several A-list celebrities" had gotten facials made from nightingale droppings before the average citizen could cash in on the latest novelty skin-care trends.
+Now, all you have to do is open Instagram to be inundated with whatever it is people are loving at any particular juncture.
 And right now, that would be the jade roller, the low-tech face-massaging tool that's said to have been an essential component of the Chinese beauty ritual for centuries.

-Like a pretty little paint roller with a rounded chunk of the pale-green stone at each end, the idea is that the handheld device supposedly has benefits both practical (boosting blood circulation, encouraging lymphatic drainage, promoting cell turnover, increasing product absorption) and metaphysical (ditching bad energy, balancing chi), if you buy into that sort of thing.
-Somewhere in there also lies a deeper sociological meaning to its sudden surge in popularity, something about it representing a perfect synthesis between our hi-tech beauty-device fatigue, fetishisation of the Asian beauty-routine mystique, and the extreme value we place on creature comforts in times of anxiety and tumult.
+Like a pretty little paint roller with a rounded chunk of the pale-green stone at each end, the idea is that the handheld device supposedly has benefits both practical (boosting blood circulation, encouraging lymphatic drainage, promoting cell turnover, increasing product absorption) and metaphysical (ditching bad energy, warding off evil spirits, balancing chi).
+Somewhere in there also lies a deeper sociological meaning to its sudden surge in popularity, something about it representing a perfect synthesis between our hi-tech beauty-device fatigue, fetishization of the Asian beauty-routine mystique, and the extreme value we place on creature comforts in times of anxiety and tumult.

 Advertisement